evidentlyai/evidently/docs/book/customization/huggingface_descriptor.md

 description: How to use models available on HuggingFace as text Descriptors.
 ---

-How to use models available on HuggingFace as text Descriptors.

 **Pre-requisites**:
 * You know how to generate Reports or Test Suites for text data using Descriptors.
 * You know how to pass custom parameters for Reports or Test Suites.